3 Tips to Cope with Daylight Saving Time

 It’s happening again.
 Twice a year, Daylight Saving Time disrupts our sleep patterns.
 It throws many households into chaos by disrupting their trusted routine and internal clocks, which regulate all physiological processes.
 It is also linked to an increase in heart attacks and traffic accidents the day after we change our clocks.
-But there are easy ways to mitigate any adverse impact and “Spring Forward” more naturally and safely this weekend:
+But there are easy ways to mitigate any adverse impact,“Spring Forward” or "Fall Back" more naturally and safely:

 1. Plan ahead